An Insite to the world of Validation.

 standards, it will have calibration records, it will have all the documents and

-records to enable successful validation to be completed.
+records to enable successful equipment qualification to be completed.
 This document was

 designed to be used as a live document up until the DQ is completed and